1 Meter: HK double > light Shin On Ryo Zan > HK double > light Shin On Ryo Zan > Shadow Air Shin On Ryo Zan > Awakened Soul ender (51%)

 Shin On Ryo Zan is Shin Hisako's most common standard opener, and is the main move you should be canceling into from Shin Hisako's great grounded normals.
 It is a three-hit "rekka" style move, much like Hisako's On Ryo Zan and Orchid's Ichi Ni San, and like those moves, only the third and final hit acts as a combo starter.
 Each of the three hits in the rekka series can be activated by pressing a different strength punch button, but unlike Hisako, there are no high-low variations in Shin On Ryo Zan.
 Instead, heavier punches will be slightly more unsafe on block but do more damage.
 The notable exception to this is using heavy for the third hit; this move is safer on block, does more damage, and has more active frames than the third hits using light or medium, which means you should always use HP for the third hit.
 Despite this, all third hits are still unsafe on block, so don't go that far unless it is guaranteed, part of a meaty setup, or you are gambling that your opponent will press buttons after the second hit.

 For the first hit of Shin On Ryo Zan, the worst Shin Hisako can be is -5 on block if the heavy version is used, with the other strengths being even safer but slightly less range.
 While this is normally punishable by normal attacks, the pushback on the first hit is very far, which means Shin On Ryo Zan's first hit is virtually always safe on block, and you can easily use this to attempt safe offense and then hit confirm the rest of the rekka string.
 If you want to use two hits of SORZ as part of your hit confirm, perhaps to represent a non-crossup as a mixup (see below), use LP for the second hit, as it is the safest at -6 on block.
 It doesn't have the pushback of the first hit, but you may still be out of range of some punishes if you started the rekka from far away.
 The shadow version of Shin On Ryo Zan is good to punish unsafe moves when canceling a normal because of its higher damage, and a good whiff punisher because of its fast speed, but is easily shadow counterable like most shadow moves in KI.
+If your opponent is stuck without shadow meter, however, shadow SORZ is a monstrous +10 on block.
+Make them block a rekka string into shadow SORZ for some great chip damage and then force them to guess.
+You'll even have time to do a forward dash teleport mixup, since your opponent is frozen in place for so long.

 While Shin On Ryo Zan itself does not have a built-in high-low mixup like Hisako's or Orchid's rekka moves, it does have one very important property; Shin On Ryo Zan can be canceled into other special moves on hit, block, or whiff.
 This means Shin Hisako can change Shin On Ryo Zan midstream to be an overhead attack (cancel into Shin Air On Ryo Zan), or a crossup (cancel into Spirit Slice), although both of these moves are unsafe if the opponent blocks.